California State Parks

-California State Parks is the state park system for the U.S. state of California.
-The system is administered by the California Department of Parks and Recreation, a department under the California Natural Resources Agency.
-The California State Parks system is the largest state park system in the United States.
+The California Department of Parks and Recreation (CDPR), operating as California State Parks, is a department of the California Natural Resources Agency within the California state government.
+The system is the largest state park system in the United States.

 California State Parks administers 279 separate park units on 1.4 e6acre, with over 280 mi of California coastline; 625 mi of lake and river frontage; nearly 15,000 campsites; and 3,000 mi of hiking, biking, and equestrian trails.
 Headquartered in Sacramento, park administration is divided into 21 districts.

 History

 Big Basin Redwoods State Park, in the Santa Cruz Mountains, is the oldest state-run park, founded in 1902.

 California's first state park was the Yosemite Grant, which today constitutes part of Yosemite National Park.
 In 1864, the federal government set aside Yosemite Valley for preservation and ceded the land to the state, which managed the famous glacial valley until 1906.

 California's oldest state park, Big Basin Redwoods State Park, was founded in 1902.
 Until 1921, each park was managed by an independent commission or agency.

 In 1927, the California Legislature, with the support of Governor C. C. Young, established the State Park Commission, and its original membership included: Major Frederick R. Burnham, W. F. Chandler, William E. Colby (Secretary), Henry W. O'Melveny, and Dr. Ray Lyman Wilbur.
 The following year, a newly established State Park Commission began gathering support for the first state park bond issue.
 Its efforts were rewarded in 1928 when Californians voted nearly three-to-one in favor of a $6 million park bond act.
 In addition, Frederick Law Olmsted Jr. completed a statewide survey of potential park lands that defined basic long-range goals and provided guidance for the acquisition and development of state parks.
 With Newton B. Drury (later to be named director of the National Park Service) serving as acquisition officer, the new system of state parks rapidly began to grow.
 William Penn Mott Jr. served as director of the agency under Governor Ronald Reagan.

 In May 2008, the National Trust for Historic Preservation listed the park system as a whole on their list of America's Most Endangered Places.

-On January 10, 2008, Governor Arnold Schwarzenegger's office announced that the California State Park System would consider indefinite closures of all or part of 48 specific individual parks (one in five) to help meet the challenges of the looming (projected) $14.5 billion deficit facing California for its 2008-2009 budget year.
-On September 25, 2009, Governor Schwarzenegger's office announced that all state parks would remain open during the 2009-2010 fiscal year using one-time budget reduction methods in maintenance, equipment, and services.
+On January 10, 2008, Governor Arnold Schwarzenegger's office announced that the California State Park System would consider indefinite closures of all or part of 48 specific individual parks (one in five) to help meet the challenges of the looming (projected) $14.5 billion deficit facing California for its 2008–2009 budget year.
+On September 25, 2009, Governor Schwarzenegger's office announced that all state parks would remain open during the 2009–2010 fiscal year using one-time budget reduction methods in maintenance, equipment, and services.
 A record wet winter in 2023 caused more than $210 million in storm damage to California's State Parks.